quicwg/wg-materials/interim-18-01/arrangements.md

 This is the arrangements page for the QUIC Working Group's fourth Interim Face-to-Face meeting, hosted by [RMIT University](http://rmit.edu.au) in Melbourne, Australia.

+Attendees are expected to be familiar with Working Group drafts and related issues, and to take active part in discussion.
+All participation takes place under the terms of the IETF [NOTE WELL](https://www.ietf.org/about/note-well.html) statement.
+See our [contribution guidelines](https://github.com/quicwg/base-drafts/blob/master/CONTRIBUTING.md) for more information about participating in QUIC.

 ## Register